tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 Operation:
 ----------
 The library bit bangs the data out to the HUB75 panel at a steady 20Mhz.
 This is significantly faster on my scope than hzeller's implementation by up to 10x.
-The software forks a thread that pulls from the pwm data and continuously pulses the rgb pins and the clock line.
-After each row, Output Enable pin is driven high and the data is latched and the next row is advanced.
+The software forks a thread that pulls from the PWM data and continuously pulses the rgb pins and the clock line.
+After each row, the Output Enable pin is driven high and the data is latched and the next row is advanced.
 After 32 rows (or 1/2 panel height) are written to all 3 ports, the BCM buffer is advanced and the update begins again for the next "bit plane".